The Pulse

 After the state’s proposal of a reliable Extra High Tension (EHT) transmission network to connect Rayalaseema’s production zones with the coastal regions, Andhra Pradesh acted rapidly.
 The Central Electricity Authority command was presented on December 17, 2024, as a solution to bridge the gap, after which Andhra Pradesh acted accordingly by submitting a thorough network plan within ten days of the issue.

 “The state government does not want to immediately cancel the land allotments because it would lead to unnecessary litigation.
-As it is tightening the screws to make these investors deliver, it has also proposed the green energy corridor to ensure that new projects can come up and can be connected to the grid and evacuation takes place.” – Per an anonymous senior goverment functionary’s report to ET.
+As it is tightening the screws to make these investors deliver, it has also proposed the green energy corridor to ensure that new projects can come up and can be connected to the grid and evacuation takes place.” – Per an anonymous senior government functionary’s report to ET.

 Andhra Pradesh’s green energy corridor proposal is presently at the central government for review, and it will most likely move swiftly to the Union Cabinet for review soon.
 The state is being backed by other renewable-rich states such as Gujarat and Rajasthan, that plan on connecting their renewable energy projects to the developing national green energy corridor.